IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

 10. Real Estate/Houses

 ### Strategy:
-1. Draw on board with markers or chalk.
+- Draw on board with markers or chalk.
-2. Flip notepad with all icons included.
+- Flip notepad with all icons included.
-3. Physical representation of each choice.
+- Physical representation of each choice.

 ### Rules:
 1. For each correct answer, student or teams will receive +1000 points.
 2. No answering out of turn.
 Student or teams must be called on AND receive the "Talking Ball" in order to answer game questions.
 3. Student or teams will given 30 seconds to 1 minute to answer questions once selected or their turn is forfeited and passed on to the next student or team.
 4. If no one can answer the question, students will be permitted to work together to reach the answer for +500 points each.
 If students can not reach the answer, students may be quizzed on missed questions in next class.

+#### Side Teachers Note:
+-Take note of official roster for class.
+Will be needing for next week's activity for banking.